rafiddewan/DesignPatterns/README.md

     - An event source can now encapsulate all relevant info in an event object that it sends to its event listeners
     - All listeners implement a common interface defined for the particular event
     - Event source maintains a  list of listeners
-    - When a change occurs, event source instantiates an event objec and sends it by iterating over the list of listeners invoking one of the methods defined in the lsitener interface
+    - When a change occurs, event source instantiates an event object and sends it by iterating over the list of listeners invoking one of the methods defined in the lsitener interface
 # MVC
     - Model
         - **Contents of application**